 The following two international Caribbean Codes apply:

 Added to the above, separate rules apply for vessels used for local shipping near or around the islands.
 The codes above are considered too strict for these vessels.
-These vessels are expected to achieve compliance with Annex 6 of the Regulation Safety Seagoing Vessels (Regeling Veiligheid Zeeschepen (RVZ), only available in Dutch, which applies to vessels operating in the navigation area stated in Article 41 b of the Regulation Safety Seagoing Vessels, only available in Dutch.
+These vessels are expected to achieve compliance with Annex 6 of the Regulation Safety Seagoing Vessels (Regeling Veiligheid Zeeschepen (RVZ), in Dutch, which applies to vessels operating in the navigation area stated in Article 41 b of the Regulation Safety Seagoing Vessels, in Dutch.

 Contact details